 Let’s quickly dive into some tips to help you create an effective one.

-Traditional SEO practices might tell you to target a keyword with 50,000 searches a month.
+Traditional SEO practices might tell you to target a keyword with a search volume of 50,000 searches per month.
 However, in the B2B market, you don’t need hundreds of thousands of page views.
 Instead, you need to focus on a small, specific, and targeted audience.

 Your audience is the decision-maker in their company.
 Your audience has a specific question in mind when they begin their online search.